auth0/auth0.js/README.md

 });
 ```

-This `callback` approach is similar to what you'd do in the [Popup Mode](#popup-mode) scenario except no popups (or redirects) occur.
-Everything happens in the client-code of the current page.
+> Note: This `callback` approach is similar to what you'd do in the [Popup Mode](#popup-mode) scenario described earlier, except no popups (or redirects) occur since credentials are provided to the `login` method and success and failure is handled in the `callback` argument.

 You can still do Popup Mode with SSO enabled with a Database or Active Directory/LDAP connection if you want to.
-This is similar to the Redirect Mode scenario where you don't have a custom login form, but want to use a popup window to collect the user's credentials, and also want control to return to the client-side code (vs the `callbackURL`).
+This is similar to the Redirect Mode scenario where you don't have a custom login form, but want to use a popup window to collect the user's credentials, and also want control to return to the client-side code (vs. redirecting to `callbackURL`).
 This behavior would occur if you simply specified the `popup: true` option:

 ```js
 auth0.login({